jnnanav-aws/aws-iot-edukit-tutorials/workshop/content/Getting started/Prerequisites/Windows/_index.en.md

 2) Choose the icon next to the port with the description **CP2104 USB to UART Bridge Controller** (this is usually `COM3`).
 Copy the device port number.

 {{% notice note %}}
-If your AWS IoT EduKit does not show up in the device list, confirm that it's powered on and you are using the supplied USB-A to USB-C cable.
+If your AWS IoT EduKit does not appear in the device list, confirm that it's powered on and you are using the supplied USB-A to USB-C cable.
 Some USB-C hubs have compatibility issues with establishing a serial port.
 {{% /notice %}}

 ## Next
-Now that your host machine can communicate with the AWS IoT EduKit reference hardware, let's continue to the next chapter — [**Run the ESP RainMaker Agent**](/en/getting-started/run-rainmaker.html).
+Now that your host machine can communicate with the AWS IoT EduKit reference hardware, continue to the next chapter — [**Run the ESP RainMaker Agent**](/en/getting-started/run-rainmaker.html).

 ---
 {{% button href="https://github.com/aws-samples/aws-iot-edukit-tutorials/discussions" icon="far fa-question-circle" %}}Community support{{% /button %}} {{% button href="https://github.com/m5stack/Core2-for-AWS-IoT-EduKit/issues" icon="fas fa-bug" %}}Report bugs{{% /button %}}